joeldevlearning/wf-poll/readme.md

 ### What's Configurable?
 - In Poller.cs, try changing the names of either candidate.
 The names are passed to the CandidateList constructor.

-### Can I view it in the Form Designer?
-- Yes!
-However the text labels for candidates are determined at runtime.
-So in the Designer they appear blank.

 ----